AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     be a constant color, vertical gradient, horizontal gradient, or four-corner gradient.

-    Optional arguments for constant color:
+    Optional modifiers for constant color:

+       `color=` *r,g,b,...*
-     - `color=` *r,g,b,...* : the color of the constant
+         the color of the constant

-    Optional arguments for vertical gradient:
+    Optional modifiers for vertical gradient:

+       `top=` *r,g,b,...*
-     - `top=` *r,g,b,...*    : the color for the top edge of the region
+         the color for the top edge of the region `bottom=` *r,g,b,...*
-     - `bottom=` *r,g,b,...* : the color for the bottom edge of the region
+         the color for the bottom edge of the region

-    Optional arguments for horizontal gradient:
+    Optional modifiers for horizontal gradient:

+       `left=` *r,g,b,...*
-     - `left=` *r,g,b,...*  : the color for the left edge of the region
+         the color for the left edge of the region `right=` *r,g,b,...*
-     - `right=` *r,g,b,...* : the color for the right edge of the region
+         the color for the right edge of the region

-    Optional arguments for 4-corner gradient:
+    Optional modifiers for 4-corner gradient:

+       `topleft=` *r,g,b,...*
-     - `topleft=` *r,g,b,...*     : the color for the top left corner of the region
+         the color for the top left corner of the region `topright=` *r,g,b,...*
-     - `topright=` *r,g,b,...*    : the color for the top right corner of the region
+         the color for the top right corner of the region `bottomleft=` *r,g,b,...*
-     - `bottomleft=` *r,g,b,...*  : the color for the bottom left corner of the region
+         the color for the bottom left corner of the region `bottomright=` *r,g,b,...*
-     - `bottomright=` *r,g,b,...* : the color for the bottom right corner of the region
+         the color for the bottom right corner of the region

     Examples::